Pork Tenderloin twins that are.

-When I removed the crackling pan from the oven, it was everything I had hoped it would be and more–the onions were caramelized to perfection and the tenderloins appeared perfectly cooked.
+When I removed the crackling pan from the oven, it was everything I had hoped it would be and more–the onions were caramelized to perfection, and the tenderloins appeared perfectly cooked.

 I immediately removed the tenderloins to a warm plate to rest, covered them with foil, and quickly got on with making the crowning jewel–the sauce.

 I tossed about 1/4 cup of butter (more butter is always better) into the onions and turned the heat to medium, maybe a bit higher.
-Then came the following: (once again, I didn’t measure) about 1 and 3/4 cups of chicken broth, salt, pepper, and about 1/2 cup dry cooking sherry.
+Then came the following: (once again, I didn’t measure) about 1 and 3/4 cups of chicken broth, salt, pepper, and about 1/2 cup of dry cooking sherry.

-Once the sauce came to a low boil, I immediately lowered the heat to a simmer and all the while the twins were resting, the sauce bubbled and I stirred and stirred some more, sprinkling in a bit more pepper, a few pretty crystals of pink Mediterranean sea salt (love this stuff) and waited.
+Once the sauce came to a low boil, I immediately lowered the heat to a simmer, and all the while the twins were resting, the sauce bubbled, and I stirred and stirred some more, sprinkling in a bit more pepper, a few pretty crystals of pink Mediterranean sea salt (love this stuff) and waited.